Nursing Homes and Personal Care Facilities

 Implementation of workplace safety and health programs is an essential factor in reducing the extent and severity of work-related injuries and illnesses.
 OSHA's experience in the Voluntary Protection Program (VPP) has also indicated that effectively managing safety and health protection programs can reduce workers' compensation costs and improve employee morale and productivity.
 The following references were selected to assist in developing a safety and health program for nursing homes and personal care facilities.

-- Work Smart – Be Safe, An Orientation to Long Term Care Safety Handbook [9 MB PDF, 60 pages].
+- Work Smart - Be Safe, An Orientation to Long Term Care Safety Handbook*.
 (2007).
-This handbook was developed by the State of Illinois’ Onsite Safety and Health Consultation Program in collaboration with OSHA.
+This handbook was developed by the State of Illinois' Onsite Safety and Health Consultation Program in collaboration with OSHA.
 It provides a generic overview of hazards encountered by nursing home workers, including exposure to bloodborne pathogens and other infectious agents, unsafe walking surfaces, hazardous chemicals, and the risk of workplace violence.
 It also describes measures that can be taken to protect long-term care workers.

 - Ergonomics: Success Stories.
 OSHA.
 OSHA has collected these accounts from health services including nursing home employers that have implemented ergonomics programs or used best practices with successful results.

 - "OSHA Releases Nursing Home Guidelines."
-Job Safety & Health Quarterly (JSHQ) 14.3(2003, Spring).
+Job Safety & Health Quarterly (JSHQ) 14.3(Spring 2003).
 OSHA released its ergonomics guidelines for nursing homes, and is making steady progress in implementing its ergonomics strategy.

-- Caring for Caregivers [7 MB PDF*, 52 pages].
+- Caring for Caregivers*.
 Job Safety & Health Quarterly (JSHQ), (2002).
 Outlines ways to teach workers how to protect themselves on the job.

 General Safety and Health Program Resources